 cost of generating hazardous waste streams and the challenge of regenerating the parent boron compounds at scale.
 Similarly, ammonia cracking yields high-purity hydrogen but requires nickel-based catalysts and temperatures exceeding 600 °C, limiting its appeal for distributed applications.

 Despite these trade-offs, progress is accelerating.
-And recent advances in machine learning have streamlined the discovery of new alloy compositions, while roll-to-roll manufacturing techniques are beginning to translate lab-scale photoelectrochemical cells into flexible, large-area devices.
-Coupled with declining renewable electricity prices, these developments are shifting the economics of on-site hydrogen production from speculative to tangible.
-The path forward lies not in a single “silver bullet” technology, but in strategic integration—pairing dependable earth-abundant catalysts with intelligent system design, waste-heat recovery, and closed-loop material cycles.
+Recent advances in machine learning have streamlined the discovery of new alloy compositions, while roll-to-roll manufacturing techniques are beginning to translate lab-scale photoelectrochemical cells into flexible, large-area devices.
+On the flip side, coupled with declining renewable electricity prices, these developments are shifting the economics of on-site hydrogen production from speculative to tangible.
+The path forward lies not in a single “silver bullet” technology, but in strategic integration—pairing solid earth-abundant catalysts with intelligent system design, waste-heat recovery, and closed-loop material cycles.